Preparing for the unexpected: Planning for long-term care solutions

 |

 Another option is to share the risk.
-For example, you could plan to self-insure the expected costs of one year’s worth of long-term care expenses and buy insurance for additional expenses.
+For example, you could plan to self-insure the expected costs of one year’s worth of LTC expenses and buy insurance for additional expenses.
 Many diagnoses have a more gradual impact over time, and self-insuring home health care costs may be manageable.
 Purchasing insurance could then help supplement for diagnoses that require care that lasts longer than you want to cover yourself.

 It's important to note that you may be eligible for some government benefits which may provide some supplemental coverage for long-term care expenses.
 Primarily, those include:

-Overall, understanding the impact a potential long-term care event could have on you, your family and financial goals is an essential part of retirement planning.
+Overall, understanding the impact a potential LTC event could have on you, your family and financial goals is an essential part of retirement planning.
 Identifying the potential risk, educating yourself on the solutions, and working with your financial advisor can give you the confidence to implement a plan that meets your needs.

 Important information: